-We develop innovative animal and environment-friendly agricultural systems with solid expertise in precision livestock farming, emissions, energy use, spray application techniques, and fertiliser spreaders.
-We integrate these novelties into innovative production systems.
-We combine technical competence with mathematical and IT-based methods.
-We build prototypes and develop experimental setups in our own workshop.
+We develop and evaluate animal- and environmentally friendly farming systems.
+Our teams have solid expertise in spraying technology, fertilizer spreaders, emissions (measurement and reduction), energy, precision livestock farming and the integration of these techniques into sustainable innovative production systems.
+We combine technical competences with mathematical and IT-based methods.
+We build prototypes and test configurations in our own workshop.

 - Product Quality and Innovation